 STEP 4: Pending Enrollment/Waiting List

 Unfortunately, there is currently a waiting list for funding for some of our services including our Family Support Program and Developmental Disabilities Waiver (HCBS-DD waiver – also referred to as the “Residential” or “Comprehensive” waiver).
 Your placement on the waiting list is determined by the date of the Developmental Disability determination.
 There may be some immediate access to other supports and your Intake Case Manager may be able to suggest alternative community resources.
 If you cannot enroll right away, you will be contacted once per year to review your resource needs and exchange current contact information.

 STEP 5: Enrollment

 The Community Outreach Program, Children’s Extensive Support (HCBS-CES), Children’s Habilitation Residential Program (HCBS-CHRP), and Supported Living Services (HCBS-SLS) waivers do not currently have a waiting list.
 Your ability to enroll in a program is based on financial, functional, and disability eligibility.
-You will work with your Intake Case Manager to begin the process if you meet the age and programmatic criteria for these waivers.
+You will work with your Enrollment Case Manager to begin the process if you meet the age and programmatic criteria for these waivers.